WeiMXi/DataRemake/readme.md

 ```

 ## Skip some channels
-One can add any no "U" or "D" symbol at the beginning of the corresponding line, then the two channel will be skipped.
+One can add any no "U" or "D" symbol at the beginning of the corresponding line, then the two channels will be skipped.

 For example:
 ```text